 On this page

-The Roadmap for Social Inclusion 2020 - 2025 is a national strategy to increase the social inclusion of marginalised people.
+The Roadmap for Social Inclusion (2020-2025) is a national strategy that aims to increase the social inclusion of marginalised people.
 While it does not solely focus on young people, the Roadmap does address the social inclusion of young people.
-One of its seven high level goals specifically addresses the social inclusion of children; ‘Support families - reduce child poverty’.
+One of its seven high-level goals specifically addresses the social inclusion of children; ‘Support families- reduce child poverty.’

-The Roadmap for Social Inclusion 2020 - 2025 is a national strategy to increase the social inclusion of marginalised people.
-It aims to set Ireland “on a course for real change and delivery in those areas which matter most to [Irish] citizens and which can underpin a better quality of life for all”.
-The Roadmap targets:
+The Roadmap for Social Inclusion (2020-2025) is a national strategy that aims to increase the social inclusion of marginalised people.
+Its goal is to set Ireland ‘on a course for real change and delivery in those areas which matter most to [Irish] citizens and which can underpin a better quality of life for all.’

 - Older people